serdardoesml/bblm26-recgpt/README.md

 Built primarily for Hopper GPUs and FA4, but should be compatible with anything that supports the FlexAttention triton backend (including AMD ROCm).

+Unfortunately inference is slow with FlexAttention when not using torch.compile, which can make some evals run slower.
+However training (and inference when compiled) is blazing fast.

 Train the `bblm10M-bpe` tokenizer:

 ```bash